jordanmbarrows/growthcurve/USERGUIDE.md

 ## 6. Diagnostic Plots

-All 11 plots are produced by `gc_build_plots()`, which takes the core compute results and the shared `ggplot` theme as inputs.
+Up to 11 plots are produced by `gc_build_plots()`, which takes the core compute results and the shared `ggplot` theme as inputs.
 In Single Plate mode, plots are displayed one at a time with stage navigation.
 In Batch Processing mode, all plots are rendered directly to the PDF report without display.

 `QC_flag` coloring is applied to relevant plots using `gc_qc_scale()`, which maps `OK` wells to black, `WARN` wells to orange (`#E69F00`), and `FAIL` wells to light grey at reduced opacity (alpha = 0.3).
 This allows rapid visual identification of problematic wells across all summary plots.